SocialFarm/SocialFarm/README.txt

    [todo] security

+   [todo] we plan to delete server code for rewriting urls, this code
+          code doent buy anything, but adds a alayer or complexity

 2. Couchdb
    This is a localhost instance of couchdb storing underlying socialfarm data.
    This couchdb is expected to be available only on the localhost as security